 "I have a pretty old-skool approach to recording, and prefer the sound of records where you can hear that the artists have been pushed to deliver a great performance, and the energy of their music has been captured.
 That's a priority for me, capturing the essence of a band or singer.
 I like my recordings to be organic sounding, generally pretty saturated, and with plenty of character.
-I love to experiment with different musical ideas and recording techniques to achieve the desired result."
+I love to experiment with different musical ideas and recording techniques to achieve the desired result, as well as getting creative during the mix stage."

 My interest in recording and production work began as a result of numerous studio visits as a teenager with my bands.